What to Expect When You’re Expecting (to read the Employee Experience Survey Report)

 When will we get to see the final report?

 This autumn.
 While you’re waiting, browse our Resource library and learn all about how organizations can become Leading Places to Work.

-Alena Akselrod is Senior Program Director at Leading Edge.
+Alena Akselrod is Senior Director of Data Strategy at Leading Edge.